Radiology Technologist Schools and Careers in Nevada

 The DPBH’s Radiation Control Program issues licenses to radiologic technologists, nuclear medicine technologists, and radiation therapists in Nevada.
 The DPBH uses ARRT or Nuclear Medicine Technology Certification Board (NMTCB) certification to qualify candidates for a license.
 Therefore, rad techs seeking licensure must first become certified by the ARRT or the NMTCB before applying to the DPBH.
 Certification and licensure require the following steps:

-- Complete a degree, diploma, or certificate in a chosen modality.
+- Complete a degree, diploma, or certificate in your chosen modality.
 The DPBH requires candidates to complete an accredited program in a radiologic modality.
 The ARRT also requires at least an associate’s degree from an accredited institution, which may be, but is not required to be, the same program.

 - Apply for a license.
 Certified technologists must apply to the DPBH for a license.
 License applications are available through the Radiation Control Program’s online Centralized Licensing, Inspections and Certification System (CLICS).